 These layers are masked to control only the left or right arm of the character and do not include the chest/torso motion.
 These layers are used for any item actions that can be performed with one arm only or use each arm separately.

-For instance, with the lighter melee weapons such as the knife and sword, or the frag grenade, while in motion the left arm does not need to play when performing item actions such as equip/unequip, etc. That is why those are on this layer and not the Item Layer.
+For instance, with the lighter melee weapons such as the knife and sword, or the frag grenade, while in motion the left arm does not need to play when performing item actions such as equip/unequip, etc. That is why those are on this layer and not the Arms Layer.

 The dual pistols are able to be used independently of each other and therefore have their own individual actions on each layer.
 You can shoot with the left pistol (Left Arm Layer goes to Attack) while the right pistol remains in idle (Right Arm Layer in Idle).